ShoshiDeveloper/cloudpayments_plus/README.md

 3. Use package from CloudpaymentsPlus

 If you have version errors, then do the following:

-4.1.
-Check your Gradle version in android/build.gradle under buildscript/dependencies for com.android.tools.build:gradle:VERSION.
+4. Check your Gradle version in android/build.gradle under buildscript/dependencies for com.android.tools.build:gradle:VERSION.
-4.2.1.
-If the VERSION is below 8.1.0, change it to 8.1.0.
+If the VERSION is below 8.1.0
+   1. Change it to 8.1.0.
-4.2.2.
-Open android/gradle/wrapper/gradle.properties and change distributionUrl=gradle-VERSION-bin/all.zip to distributionUrl=gradle-8.0-bin.zip (or a newer version).
+   2. Open android/gradle/wrapper/gradle.properties and change distributionUrl=gradle-VERSION-bin/all.zip to distributionUrl=gradle-8.0-bin.zip (or a newer version).

 ## Supports
 ### Create cryptogram